-I quit blogging about a year ago.
+I quit blogging over a year ago.
 I didn't expect to return, but here I am.

 One of the main reasons I decided to leave my old site was this: I felt like I had nothing to say and that anything I did write, other people were covering in a more articulate, qualified way.